JYKJ-STAR/SkillSwap/readme.txt

     Admin Support Ticket
     - View all support tickets progress
+    - Show number of tickets that have been resolved, pending and total
     - Filter by status (Open/In Progress/Resolved)
     - Reply user tickets

     Admin Live Chat
     - View all ongoing Live chat with users
+    - Show number of chats that have been resolved, pending and total
+    - Filter by status (All Chat/Active/Closed)
+    - Reply user chat

 -------------------------------